Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

+where $V_i$ are positive on the exterior and $\lot$ denotes lower order with respect to derivatives.
+An analogous system holds in the spin $-2$ case.
+See Propositions \ref{wave-qfF} and \ref{wave-qf} for the exact form.

 In the case of $Q=0$, as in Schwarzschild spacetime, the system reduces to the first equation, with trivial right hand side.
-We therefore recover the Regge-Wheeler equations obtained in the context of linear stability of Schwarzschild in \cite{DHR}.
+We therefore recover the Regge--Wheeler equations obtained in the context of linear stability of Schwarzschild in \cite{DHR}.

 We emphasize that the particular structure of the coupling terms on the right hand side allows the estimates to be derived as in this paper.
 In particular, the difference in sign in the highest terms on the right hand side of the system allows the cancellation for the most troubling terms at the photon sphere.
 See Remark \ref{signs-different}.